Whirlpool Microwave Ovens

-- Humanitarian aid: Whirlpool has donated a refrigerator and a stove to every Habitat for Humanity house since 1999.
+Humanitarian aid: Whirlpool has donated a refrigerator and a stove to every Habitat for Humanity house since 1999.

 Combination wall oven: The combination microwave and convection oven is built into the wall to resemble a traditional oven.

 AccuPop: Using a sound sensor, the microwave detects the correct time to stop cooking popcorn.

-- Steam cooking: Steam settings let you steam vegetables or add moisture to any dish.
+Steam cooking: Steam settings let you steam vegetables or add moisture to any dish.

 Extra-large capacity: Whirlpool goes a step beyond most large-capacity sizes with this 2.2 cubic-feet model.

-Whirlpool Microwave Ovens Company Profile
+Whirlpool Microwave Ovens Company Information